ammar/regexp_parser/README.md

 ---
 ### Lexer
 Sits on top of the scanner and performs lexical analysis on the tokens that it emits.
-Among its tasks are breaking quantified literal runs, collecting the emitted token structures into an array of Token objects, calculating their nesting depth, normalizing tokens for the parser, and checkng if the tokens are implemented by the given syntax flavor.
+Among its tasks are; breaking quantified literal runs, collecting the emitted token attributes into Token objects, calculating their nesting depth, normalizing tokens for the parser, and checkng if the tokens are implemented by the given syntax version.

-Tokens are Struct objects, with a few helper methods; #next, #previous, #offsets and #length.
-Each token has the following members:
+The Tokens returned by the lexer are Struct objects, with a few helper methods; #next,
+ #previous, #offset, #length, and #to_h.
+Each token also has the following members:

 - **type**:  a symbol, specifies the category of the token, such as :anchor, :set, :meta.
 - **token**: a symbol, the specific token for the type, such as :eol, :range, :alternation.